YoungHaKim7/no_std_training/Rust_lang/002_ARM_Assembly/a01_arm_assembly_no_std/README.md

   The bare-metal version compiles successfully and creates a proper ARM no_std binary.
 The macOS host target has limitations due to system requirements, but the ARM bare-metal target works perfectly for embedded/bare-metal development.

+  ⏺ Perfect!
+I've successfully fixed the compilation issues.
+The project now compiles without errors.
+Here's what I fixed:

+  1. Fixed the entry point symbol: Changed from _start to __start to match what the macOS linker expects
+  2. Added dyld_stub_binder function: Required for macOS compatibility
+  3. Updated .cargo/config.toml: Used -Wl,-undefined,dynamic_lookup to handle undefined symbols properly
+  4. Removed unnecessary dependencies: Simplified the build process